 Lead Generation Takes on a Digital Signature

-We are not going to see home shows coming back until the second half of 2021.
+In terms of marketing trends for water quality professionals, we are not going to see home shows coming back until the second half of 2021.
 That means that those dealerships that relied on home shows for their leads must continue finding leads elsewhere.
 Trigger marketing continues to provide dealers with their most cost-effective prospects.
 Triggers include life-changing events like a home purchase, the birth of a new baby, a new marriage, a divorce.
 These events force people to buy.
 That is why they are so effective.

 Year-after-year new homeowners continue to be the #1 market for new reverse osmosis (RO) sales.
 However, in 2021, businesses can reach new homeowners in a different way than ever before.
 In 2021, the new homeowner list takes on a digital signature.
 This can be done in conjunction with mail and phone or even as a standalone campaign.
 This utilizes the new technology of addressable geofencing.
 Since these new cloud-based platforms have dropped the cost for these campaigns, these digital campaigns are now affordable for most dealerships.
 With addressable geo-fencing, you are reaching the same new homeowners digitally that you may be mailing or calling.
 This way you are maximizing your outreach to the new homeowners on your list.
 By reaching them in another way, you are increasing your brand recognition and chance for response.